sidhingo/sidhingo/README.md

 IPL auction spending is debated endlessly but rarely measured.
 I built a value-for-money ranking of every crore spent across the 2024, 2025 and 2026 seasons — scoring each player by what they delivered on the pitch relative to their auction price.

 Three seasons, 150 players, a layered scoring model that accounts for role, economy benchmarks, and availability.
-Includes live 2026 predictions with confidence bands, a value-vs-price scatter chart, and four verdict labels — Steal, Worth It, Cheap, Overpaid — consistent across cards and chart.
+Includes live 2026 predictions with confidence bands, a value-vs-price scatter chart, and four verdict labels: Steal, Worth It, Cheap, Overpaid.
 Built in React and Recharts with static JSON data.
 Deployed on Vercel.

 — github.com/sidhingo/powerplay-profits